Supply chain transparency 101: Traceability at every stage

 Transparency translates to better experiences

-These technologies are not only helping businesses to streamline their operations and boost their profitability, but they are also helping to drive sustainability and open new revenue streams.
-A key technology in this push towards supply chain transparency is Product Information Management (PIM), a foundational solution for companies looking to consolidate product information from sourcing through to end-of-life and recycling.
+The key is product information management (PIM).
+PIM software is a foundational solution for companies looking to consolidate product information from sourcing through to end-of-life and recycling.
+A key technology in this push towards supply chain traceability is Product Information Management (PIM), a foundational solution for companies looking to consolidate product information from sourcing through to end-of-life and recycling.

 want to see the inriver PIM in action?